GT-McDowell-Lab/PyCAC/docs/chapter4/README.md

-# Python interface
+# Python scripting interface

-how python works with CAC
+How the python scripting interface works with CAC